A Dyson Brownian motion model for weak measurements in chaotic quantum systems: Exact Results for the Unbiased Ensemble

 which is the $1$-dimensional Coulombic repulsion.
 This kind of potential was recently studied in~\cite{flack2023out} in the context of ranked diffusion.
 This potential induces a force $f_\al = \frac 1 2 \sum_{\beta\neq\al} \mathrm{sign}(w_\al - w_\beta)$, which simply counts the number of slower particles in the back of $w_\al$, minus the faster ones in its front.
 Assuming a given ordering $w_1 \ll w_2 \ll \ldots \ll w_n$, we obtain the simple dynamics

 where the drift velocity $v_\al := \frac 1 2 ( 2\al -n-1)$.
 This equation is an example of ranked diffusion (RD), namely, a diffusion process in one dimension where the $n$ particles undergo a drift term proportional to their respective rank \cite{ledoussal2022ranked,flack2023out}.
-In the RD problem however the particles can cross freely, while here they cannot cross, which leads to different types of fluctuations at finite $t$.
-Nevertheless, in both models in the regime $\gamma t \gg 1$ the equations decouple and can be solved separately, namely:
+In the RD problem, however, the particles can cross freely, whereas here they cannot cross, which leads to different types of fluctuations at finite $t$.
+Nevertheless, in both models in the regime $\gamma t \gg 1$, the equations decouple and can be solved separately, namely

 where we recall that the $B_\al(t)$'s are $n$ independent standard Brownian motions, each of variance $t$ at time $t$.
-Eq.~\eqref{eq:w_asymptotic} gives some characterisation of the joint probability distribution of the Lyapunov exponents $w$ in this large time $\gamma t \gg 1$ regime.
+Equation~\eqref{eq:w_asymptotic} gives some characterization of the joint probability distribution of the Lyapunov exponents $w$ in this large time $\gamma t \gg 1$ regime.
 It is not complete however, as there are $O(1)$ contributions of the joint cumulants of the $w_\alpha$ which persist at infinite time.
 These were computed in Section III-D of Ref. \cite{flack2023out} by a saddle point method, and that calculation is easily extended to the present model in Appendix \ref{app:saddle}.
-As a result the Eq.~\eqref{eq:w_asymptotic} must be treated with care when computing exponential moments.
+As a result, Equation \eqref{eq:w_asymptotic} must be treated with care when computing exponential moments.

-\section{Entanglement entropies for continuous monitoring}
+\section{Entanglement Entropies for Continuous Monitoring}

 Now, we make use of the results obtained in the previous section for the unbiased ensemble $\langle \ldots \rangle_0$ to characterize the behavior of the entanglement entropies.